 Today’s disruption of manufacturing is often described as Industry 4.0.
 Many see the term and ask, “But what was 1.0, 2.0 & 3.0?”

 Simply stated, Industry 1.0 was when electricity was added to the manufacturing process to create machines to replace human labor (thanks Thomas Edison).
-Industry 2.0 was when these machines were integrated into a process to create factories (thank you Henry Ford).
+Industry 2.0 was when these machines were integrated into a process to create factories (thanks Henry Ford).
 Industry 3.0 was when we added computers and spreadsheets to the manufacturing process (thanks Bill Gates).
 And with present day 4.0 we have advanced and integrated technologies to further automate, with capabilities such as machine learning, artificial intelligence, data analytics and mobility (thanks Steve Jobs).

 Each X.0 revolutionized the way we manufacture products and replace/exceed human capabilities to new scales and efficiencies.